-Trade schools like RSI helps students gain professional skills beyond the technical abilities needed for their particular career.
+One of the benefits of trade school vs college, is that trade schools like RSI help students gain professional skills beyond the technical abilities needed for their particular career.
 If you are interested in enrolling in a vocational program, consider the following professional skills that you will likely hone throughout your training:

 Problem Solving Skills

 Problem solving skills are important in the workplace.
 For example, the complexity of an HVAC system repair may require troubleshooting to determine the cause of the problem.
 An HVAC tech needs to assess the condition of the blower, the thermostat, and the condensate before finding the source of the problem.
 This requires being capable of analyzing the factors in a given situation, in this case a malfunctioning AC unit, and identifying the best possible solution to the problem.
 Solid problem solving skills are critical to entering the workforce after attaining education.

 In any job, good communication skills are necessary.
 Communication is fundamental in business, and the ability to communicate is one of the most important factors in hiring decisions.
 Interpersonal skills allow people to effectively communicate their needs, wishes, and abilities to another person.
 It’s crucial in the workplace as repairing a ventilation system may require collaboration between an HVAC tech, the client, and other HVAC professionals on-site.
 Without good interpersonal communication skills, it would be difficult for a tech to assess any issues.